 Barry M. Goldwater Scholar

-This national award—considered one of the most competitive science scholarships in the country—is granted annually to top juniors and seniors studying math, science, or engineering.
-Goldwater Scholars must demonstrate outstanding potential and must intend to pursue a career in one of these fields.
+This national award—the most prestigious undergraduate science scholarship in the country—is granted annually to top sophomores and juniors studying math, science, or engineering.
+Goldwater Scholars must demonstrate outstanding potential for and interest in pursuing a career in research.